funchatcam/FCC-DJBot/README.md

 #### Bot for Funchatcam Webcam Chatsite

-This bot enables users to automate music via Spotify in their Funchatcam rooms.
+This bot enables users to automate music via Spotify in their Funchatcam rooms.<br>
 Users are able to request songs & playlists.

 It is recommended to have a Spotify Premium account for the best experience.